vavellar/vavellar/README.md

-# 👋 Hi, I'm Victor Avellar
+# Hi, I'm Victor Avellar.

-💻 **Software Engineer** | ⚡ Full-stack | 🤖 AI & Machine Learning

-🌍 Cariacica - Espírito Santo, Brazil
+I am a software engineer, and i have been developing software for the last 5 years.

 📚 Computer Scientist and currently pursuing a **Postgraduate degree in AI & Machine Learning** (PUC Minas)
 🚀 Passionate about clean code, best practices, and building smart solutions.